rayhog/aviator-jekyll-template/_documentation/books_overview1.01.md

   such as `{title: Excel}` or `{manufacturer: Microsoft}`.

   * Relationships provide node to node connections.
 Relationships have a start node, end node, a type, and a direction.
-For example, the nodes Organization and employees might have a relationship in the graph.
-An example is the relationship `Is_Employee_of`, which migth be a relationship between employees and organization.
+For example, the nodes organization and employee might have a relationship in the graph.
+An example of an relationship might be `Is_Employee_of`, which could be a relationship between employee and organization.

   If Joe is an employee of the organization then this relationship might be expressed in the following way:<br>

   The start node is employee; organization is the end node; `Is_Employee_of` is the relationship and the direction is employee to organization, which is determined by the arrow.
 The syntax of the query that defines the relationship might be expressed in the following way: <br>

   `MATCH (e:employee)-[Is_Employee_of]->(organization) WHERE e.person = "Joe" RETURN e`